 William L. Cook

 Biography: William Lewis Cook was born on July 30, 1920, in Palmer, Texas, which is in Ellis County.
 He is the son of Samuel Nathan Cook and Beulah Belcher and attended local schools in the Palmer area.
-William married the former Lois N. Quails in November of 1940.
+William married the former Lois N. Quails on November 23, 1940.
 Lois was born in Talihina, Oklahoma, and was the daughter of Guy Quails and Bertha Woods.

 Service Time: William entered the service and was assigned to Company C of the 704th Tank Destroyer Battalion.
 After being stationed at the California-Nevada Desert Training Center, they moved to Camp Maxey, Texas, and then shipped to the United Kingdom, arriving in April of 1944.
 The 704th was the first unit to receive the new M18 Tank Destroyer and used them, in late July, while participating in the Cobra Breakout before advancing into Brittany.